kubernetes/kubernetes/docs/proposals/sysctl.md

 ```

 Note that sysctls must be on the pod level because containers in a pod share IPC and network namespaces (if pod.spec.hostIPC and pod.spec.hostNetwork is false) and therefore cannot have conflicting sysctl values.
 Moreover, note that all namespaced sysctl supported by Docker/RunC are either in the IPC or network namespace.

+### Annotations for the (external) versioned API

+- `sysctls.alpha.kubernetes.io/pod-sysctl-1: kernel.shm_rmid_forced:4`
+- `sysctls.alpha.kubernetes.io/pod-sysctl-2: kernel.msgmax:foo,bar`
+- ...

+The same annotation keys are used for pods and `PodSecurityPolicy` objects.

+The value is everything behind the colon.

+Note that the use of the enumerations for multiple keys is intentional.
+An alternative would be to encode a list of key/values pairs in one annotation.
+But as abritrary values are supposed to work, an encoded list is much harder to use.
+Another alternative would be encode the sysctl name, e.g. `netIpv6Idgen-delay` for `net.ipv6.idgen_delay` (neither dots nor underscore are valid characters in an annotation key).
+But that does not make it easier either.

 ### Validation